microsoft/Nonprofits/Documents/ppac-to-github-migration.md

 # Migrating Social Impact solutions from AppSource/PPAC to the GitHub build

-Guidance for moving the Fundraising, Grant Management, and Outcome Management solutions off the retired AppSource/PPAC (managed) versions onto the equivalent build from this repo.
+Guidance for moving the Fundraising, Grant Management, and Outcome Management solutions from the AppSource/PPAC (managed) versions onto the equivalent build from this repo.

 ## Solutions in scope